bebopjmm/starfinder-campaigns/deadSuns/Team/renlih.md

 - **Operative Edge**: +1 insight bonus to initiative and skill checks
 - **Trick Attack (+1d4)**: As a full action, you can move up to your speed.
 Whether or not you moved, you can then make an attack with a melee weapon with the operative special property or with any small arm.
 Just before making your attack, attempt a Bluff, Intimidate, or Stealth check with a DC equal to 20 + your target’s CR.
 If you succeed at the check, you deal additional damage and the target is flat-footed.
 You can’t use this ability with a weapon that has the unwieldy special property or that requires a full action to make a single attack.
-	- attempt trick attack using Computers check with a +4 bonus by creating a computerized distraction (you can’t use this option if stripped of all computerized gear in an area with no computers).
+	- You can attempt a Sense Motive check with a +4 bonus to make a trick attack by reading your foe.
 - **Specialization Skills (Skill Focus,Free Skill Rank)**: Culture, Sense Motive
   - Renlih can attempt a Sense Motive check with a +4 bonus to make a trick attack by reading their foe.